tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

   ![roc-auc-4](Images/roc-auc-4.png)

-Explain to students that the third metric to plot is `AUC` that stands for "Area Under the ROC Curve".
+Explain to students that the third metric to plot is `AUC` that stands for "Area Under the ROC Curve."
 Highlight the following.

 ![roc-auc-5](Images/roc-auc-5.png)